 - provide a space for indoor and outdoor community events

-Our values are simple:
+The CIC's values are simple:

 - COMMUNITY: we contribute to making our local community a better place to live.

 - SUSTAINABILITY: we run the site in an environmentally and economically sustainable way.